 On November 2, 2021, the board of directors restructured the Compensation, Nominating and Corporate Governance Committee to constitute the Compensation Committee (the "Compensation Committee") and the Nominating and Corporate Governance Committee as separate committees, comprised solely of independent directors.
-During the year ended December 31, 2022, until December 3, 2022, the Compensation Committee was comprised of Jim Kolbe, Stephen Axcell and Lord Robin Renwick, all of whom were independent directors.
-From December 3, 2022 to March 31 2023, the members of the Compensation Committee were Stephen Axcell, Lord Robin Renwick and Fred DuVal, all of whom are independent directors.
+During the year ended December 31, 2023, until March 31, 2023, the Compensation Committee was comprised of Stephen Axcell, Fred DuVal and Lord Robin Renwick, all of whom were independent directors.
 Lord Robin Renwick resigned as a director effective March 31, 2023.
 The current members of the Compensation Committee are Stephen Axcell and Fred DuVal, both of whom are independent directors.